Get a Kit

-- Battery / hand-crank powered radio – important to monitor local media and can be used without electricity (some even come with cell phone charging attachments).
+- Battery-Powered Radio – important to monitor local media and can be used without electricity (some even come with cell phone charging attachments).

-- First-aid kit – check supply of non-prescription pain relievers, band-aids, antibacterial ointment, insect repellent, sunscreen and other items.
+- First-Aid Supplies – check supply of non-prescription pain relievers, band-aids, antibacterial ointment, insect repellent, sunscreen and other items.